Banking Savings & Money Market Accounts

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Are you still getting paper paychecks or only direct depositing to your checking account?
-Setting up a direct deposit to a savings account can help build your savings and eliminate the need to make an additional transfer from your checking to your savings account.
+You may also be able to direct deposit into savings, eliminating the need to make additional transfers from your checking to your savings account.

 Featured High Yield Savings Accounts